NICU Clinical Summary · Second-Opinion Packet

 Possible aetiologies for failure to wean from mechanical ventilation in a 29-week preterm at PMA ~31 weeks.
 Final ranking is for the reviewing physician.

-High-likelihood considerations
+High-likelihood considerations (post-echo)

 3. Surfactant deficiency / RDS not adequately treated.
 No surfactant administered → would explain the very high initial pCO₂ (127.9) and persistently poor compliance.
+Late surfactant rescue is still considered if compliance remains poor.

 Other considerations